translatettip/TTIP/fr/doc3.md

-RESTREINT EU/EU RESTRICTED
-Transatlantic Trade and Investment Partnership Cross-Border Trade in Services Text Consolidation November 30, 2015
+Transatlantic Trade and Investment Partnership
+Cross-Border Trade in Services Text Consolidation
-1
-RESTREINT EU/EU RESTRICTED
+30 Novembre 2015

 Disclaimer: The Parties reserve the right to make subsequent modifications to this text and to complement its proposal at a later stage, by modifying, supplementing or withdrawing all, or any part, at any time.